crowdbotics-apps/testarticlemoduleba-16921/backend/modules/articles/README.md

 - This module uses media files (Images for articles).
 You should enable S3 support in your Crowdbotics app in order to get it working properly.
+- You must add `Pillow` as dependency in your backend project.
+Go to https://pillow.readthedocs.io/ and check how to do this.